cryptodev1990/mercator/dev-notes/duber.md

 ### Progress

 - [X] Workably patched modify mode

+## Sep 11 2022

 - [ ] [URGENT] Need to re-activate network requests for modify mode
+  - [ ] Make update return shapes?
+  - [ ] When the mode is switched or selection is changed or 5 seconds of inactivity are detected, fetch the latest shapes
+- [ ] [URGENT] Uploads are broken
+- [ ] Verify that property editor is not broken